wilseypa/desMetrics/doc/planning.md

    2a.
 Highlight the critical path of events and any nearby paths.
    2b.
 Count and show independent event paths in the system.

 3. Irregularity/regularity of events processed by the various LPs.
+Especially if we can capture data to help us develop partitioning strategies.

 4. Lookahead (minimum, maximum, median, mode):
    4a.
 Across the entire model, and